-Shooting at California high school wounds 1; suspect caught
+Shooting at California high school wounds 1; suspects caught

-SAN FRANCISCO (AP) — Police have caught a possible suspect in a shooting near a Northern California high school Tuesday that wounded one person and put thousands of students in three schools on lockdown.
+SAN FRANCISCO (AP) — Police say a gunman and his accomplice have been arrested in connection with a shooting just outside a Northern California high school that wounded a teenager and put thousands of students in three schools on lockdown.

 A suspect is being shot.
 (Source: Gray News)

+Santa Rosa police Sgt.
+Summer Gloeckner says detectives are interviewing the two following the shooting Tuesday on the sidewalk outside Ridgway High School.
+Police haven't yet identified a motive.

+Police say the gunman was caught on the school campus.
+It wasn't immediately clear where the second suspect was arrested or what role he had in the attack.

-It's not clear where the suspect was caught after a less than two-hour manhunt, but TV footage from a helicopter showed a boy or man being led away in handcuffs while students were taken out of a building and searched.
+TV footage from a helicopter showed a boy or man being led away in handcuffs while students were taken out of a building and searched.

 Witnesses told police that the shooter fired three to four rounds near Ridgway High School in Santa Rosa before running away, police Sgt.
 Summer Gloeckner said.